|Values are valid only on day of printing.|

-Diagnosis of recent infection when isolation of the organism by culture is unsuccessful
+Diagnosis of recent infection by influenza virus type B when isolation of the organism by culture is unsuccessful

 Influenza is usually a mild illness of the upper respiratory tract.
 Involvement of the lower respiratory tract, however, can lead to 4 types of clinical syndromes; physical signs of lower respiratory tract involvement without roentgenographic evidence of pneumonia, influenza complicated by bacterial pneumonia, primary influenza virus pneumonia, and combined influenzal and bacterial pneumonias.